shounas99/bsc-api/README.md

 dotnet restore
 ```
 ## ⚠️ IMPORTANT
+### Note:

+To understand the database structure, you can view the schema diagram located in the `/database/schemas` folder.
+This folder contains visual representations of our database tables and their relationships.

 ## Database Setup

 ### 1. Create Database

 Run this command in your SQL Server or database client to create the database: